 Compared to most states, South Carolina is rather strict about preventing unfaithful spouses from receiving alimony that they would otherwise be entitled to.
 Even if a spouse needs the financial support, they can be barred from receiving alimony if there is clear and convincing evidence of infidelity.

 Unlike many other states, in South Carolina, spouses who enter into sexual relationships with other people while they're separated are frowned upon.
 This means that even if a married couple is living separately, they cannot have sexual relations with other people before their divorce is finalized.

 If it can be proven that a separated spouse had sexual relations before the divorce, he or she can be barred from receiving any alimony.

 The courts don't require direct proof of a spouse's infidelity; it can be proven with circumstantial evidence.

 If you have further questions about adultery and divorce, contact a Columbia divorce attorney at Masella Law Firm, P.A.
-Protect yourself with over 20 years of legal experience!
+Protect yourself with nearly 30 years of legal experience!

 Fill out our case evaluation form today – we look forward to assisting you!